 The AWB 2019 seems to ban these stocks (and not simply ban a firearm with one of these stocks).
+This is for the same reasoning as above.
 Also, it is unclear whether these will be grandfathered.

 This is very interesting, is the inclusion of bump-fire stocks in this ban a sign that they agree that the current ban done by presidential fiat is invalid?

 The actual language of the bill bans anything that “is designed or functions to accelerate the rate of fire of a semiautomatic rifle but not convert the semiautomatic rifle into a machine gun.”

 The language in the AWB of 2019 specifically grandfathers “assault weapons” and magazines – it says nothing about these.
 The logical conclusion is that they will be banned outright and surrendered or destroyed.